fadyat/book-notes/designing-data-intensive-apps/transactions/transactions.md

 Better solution: for every object that is written, the database remembers both the old com‐ mitted value and the new value set by the transaction that currently holds the write lock.

+#### Snapshot Isolation and Repeatable Read

+**Nonrepeatable read** or **read skew** is when a transaction reads the same item several times and sees different results each time.

+Read skew is considered acceptable under read committed isolation.

+However, some situations cannot tolerate such temporary inconsistency:
+- Backups
+> Taking a backup requires making a copy of the entire database, which may take hours on a large database.
+During the time that the backup process is running, writes will continue to be made to the database.

+- Analytic queries and integrity checks
+> Sometimes, you may want to run a query that scans over large parts of the database.

+**Snapshot isolation** is the most common solution to this problem.

+The idea is that each transaction reads from a consistent snapshot of the database—that is, the trans‐ action sees all the data that was committed in the database at the start of the transaction.
+> Even if the data is subsequently changed by another transaction, each transaction sees only the old data from that particular point in time.

+##### Implementing snapshot isolation

+Like read committed isolation, implementations of snapshot isolation typically use write locks to prevent dirty writes.

+However, reads do not require any locks.
+From a performance point of view, a key principle of snapshot isolation is readers never block writers, and writers never block readers.

+This allows a database to handle long-running read queries on a consistent snapshot at the same time as processing writes normally, without any lock contention between the two.

+The database must potentially keep several different committed versions of an object, because various in-progress trans‐ actions may need to see the state of the database at different points in time.
+Because it maintains several versions of an object side by side, this technique is known as **multiversion concurrency control (MVCC)**.

+However, storage engines that support snapshot isolation typically use MVCC for their read committed isolation level as well.
+A typical approach is that read committed uses a separate snapshot for each query, while snapshot isolation uses the same snapshot for an entire transaction.

+##### Visibility rules for observing a consistent snapshot

+When a transaction reads from the database, transaction IDs are used to decide which objects it can see and which are invisible.

+- At the start of each transaction, , the database makes a list of all the other transactions that are in progress.
+Any writes that those transactions have made are ignored.

+- Any writes made by aborted transactions are ignored.

+- Any writes made by transactions with a later transaction ID

+- All other writes are visible to the application’s queries.

+These rules apply to both creation and deletion of objects.

+##### Indexes and snapshot isolation